Kiameimon-WeltRene/CP-Templates/DataStructures/DynamicSegmentTree/README.md

 # Dynamic Segment Tree Template

 A C++ template implementation of a Dynamic Segment Tree with lazy propagation that supports efficient range queries and range updates with customizable operations.
-Unlike traditional segment trees, it dynamically allocates nodes only as needed, making it suitable for large index ranges.
+Unlike traditional segment trees, it dynamically allocates nodes only as needed, making it suitable for large index ranges (e.g. up to `1e18`).

 ## Features